An Expert Guide on Honeywell Water Heater Status Light

 Well done!
 You just saved yourself from paying a plumber to fix something you could have fixed yourself without needing to buy a new gas valve, water heater, or other appliance.

 Please remember this, though.
-If your temperature control knob is set to any temperature setting above “Hot,” the water heater status light with this common issue will probably enter the “High-Temperature Shutdown” state again.
+If your temperature control knob is set above “Hot,” the heater might enter the “High-Temperature Shutdown” mode.
+Based on my professional experience, I strongly recommend keeping the knob at the “HOT” setting or lower to avoid recurrent issues.

 Gravatar Image